Activities Requiring IRB Review and Approval

 - Does it involve human subjects?

 Research investigators must determine whether their proposed research will involve human subjects.
-Regulations define "human subject" as a living individual about whom an investigator (whether professional or student) conducting research obtains 1) data through intervention or interaction with the individual or 2) identifiable private information.
+Regulations define "human subject" as a living individual about whom an investigator (whether professional or student) conducting research 1) obtains information or biospecimens through intervention or interaction with the individual and uses, studies, or analyzes the information or biospecimens or 2) obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.
 If you determine that the research does not involve human subjects, then IRB review is not required.
 If you determine that the research does involve human subjects, IRB review is required.
 If it is not clear whether the research involves human subjects, seek assistance from the IRB Chair.

 - Will it be authorized and conducted under the jurisdiction of Drake University?

-All research involving human subjects regardless of the funding status or the source of any funding is under the jurisdiction of the University.
+All research involving human subjects conducted by Drake University faculty, staff, or students, regardless of the funding status or the source of any funding, is under the jurisdiction of the University.
 In cooperative research projects involving one or more institutions in addition to Drake University, each institution is responsible for safeguarding the rights and welfare of human subjects and for complying with the individual IRB policies.